-Unlike the common expectation that a bound state of a particle should be nodeless,1-3 theoretical calculations in semiconductor quantum wires4 and quantum $dots^{5-8}$ (QDs) have predicted hole ground states with a node.
-Those ground states occur with the inversion of the energy level ordering between nodeless (S-like) and nodal (P-like) wavefunctions due to various factors, such as the confinement size and strength, the choice of a material, and the spin-orbit interaction.
-This peculiar phenomenon is linked to the formation of dark excitons that exhibit very long recombination time and the Stokes shift^{7,9,10} in the luminescence of InAs and CdSe QDs.
-One can expect that such nodal states would also have intriguing implications for magnetically-doped quantum dots and provide additional control for their magnetic ordering.11-25 In this work we show how the presence of the nodal ground state is associated with the emergence of orbital textures that minimize the energy of underlying model we use to describe QDs.
+Unlike the common expectation that the ground state of a bound particle should be nodeless [1-3], theoretical calculations in semiconductor quantum wires [4] and quantum dots [5-8] (QDs) have predicted hole ground states with a node.
+Those ground states occur with the inversion of the energy-level ordering between nodeless (S-like) and nodal (P-like) wave functions due to various factors, such as the confinement size and strength, the choice of a material, and the spin-orbit interaction.
+This peculiar phenomenon is connected to the formation of dark excitons that exhibit very long recombination time and Stokes shift [7,9,10] in the luminescence of InAs and CdSe QDs.
+One can expect that such nodal states would also have intriguing implications for magnetically doped QDs and provide additional control for their magnetic ordering [11-25].
+In this work, we show how the presence of the nodal ground state is associated with the emergence of orbital textures that minimize the energy of the underlying model we use to describe QDs.

-While there appeared some criticism asserting that the existence of nodal ground state is just a theoretical artifact,^{26-28} a systematic effort to either prove or disprove the occurrence of the level ordering inversion between the nodal and nodeless states is still missing.
+While there appeared some criticism asserting that the existence of nodal ground state is just a theoretical artifact [26-28], a systematic effort to either prove or disprove the occurrence of the level-ordering inversion between the nodal and nodeless states is still missing.
 In fact, one is tempted to invoke different arguments to dismiss the occurrence of such nodal ground states.
 Elementary understanding of quantum mechanics would suggest that the nodeless state and thus minimization of the kinetic energy should be preferred.
-A similar reasoning would follow from the Sturm-Liouville theorem for differential equations.29
+A similar reasoning would follow from the Sturm-Liouville theorem for differential equations [29].